-What is it and why do we use it:
+What is it and why does ORS use it:

 ORS uses acoustic wave therapy is widely used in the treatment of acute and chronic pain in muscles, tendons, and joints.
 The Piezowave uses acoustic waves to target tissue at varying depths to compress and manipulate tissue resulting in a focused and precise deep tissue massage.
 The results of the mechanical stimulus delivered by the WellWave machine can lead to increased circulation and pain relief-key components in the healing process.

 Watch this brief video to learn why the WellWave machine